dtima/broadwaycorp/docs/qa/Executive-QA-report.md

 - • P1: Add origin/CSRF checks on state-changing routes/server actions
   - For server actions: check `headers().get('origin')` against allowed origins and/or include CSRF token tied to the session cookie.

+- • P1: Add Content-Security-Policy
+  - Apply CSP from README in `next.config.mjs` headers; adjust `script-src` for analytics if enabled.

 - • P1: Align emulator gating
   - Update `src/lib/firebase/client.ts` to connect Firestore emulator only when `NEXT_PUBLIC_USE_FIREBASE_EMULATORS === 'true'` (and not in production), matching Auth’s gate.